lehmansarahm/ravel/apps/README.md

 #### Python Sub-Shell
-To interact with an application, the Ravel CLI can load a shell with commands for monitoring and controlling the application's behavior.
-This is an application _sub-shell_ launched from the Ravel CLI by typing the application's name or shortcut after it has been loaded.
-To create a sub-shell, create a Python file and extend the class `AppConsole` and add the following variables:
+To interact with an application, the Ravel CLI can load a shell with commands for monitoring and controlling an application's behavior.
+An application _sub-shell_ can be launched from the Ravel CLI by typing the application's name or shortcut after it has been loaded.
+To create a sub-shell, create a Python file with a class extending `AppConsole` and add the following variables:

 * `shortcut`: defines a shortcut for the application from the Ravel CLI
 * `description`: a short description of the application